microsoft/TaskTracker/README.md

 ## Activation Generation

-We provide pre-computed activations for immediate use.
+- We provide pre-computed activations for immediate use.
 To access them, please complete this [form](https://forms.microsoft.com/r/wXBfXQpuR2).
+- Note: coming soon.
+We will reply with links to download once they are available.

 ### Option 1: Using Pre-computed Activations